lfarrel6/Haskell/README.md

-# Shape Server in Haskell
+# Shape Server in Haskell :octocat:

 ### SVG rendering server for CS4012